Tableau Data Management

 What is Tableau Data Management?

 Overall, your organization will benefit from data governance and data source management approaches discussed elsewhere in Tableau Blueprint.
 Beyond these methodologies, you will often hear generic references to the term Data Management in the database, data analytics, and visualization communities.
-However, this term gets more specific when it comes to Tableau with Tableau Data Management, a paid add-on set of features for use with Tableau Server and Tableau Cloud.
+However, this term gets more specific when it comes to Tableau with Tableau Data Management, a set of capabilities for use with Tableau Server and Tableau Cloud.
 Regardless of whether you’re using Tableau Server for Windows or Linux, or Tableau Cloud, the features of Tableau Data Management are mostly identical (a small subset of features may only be available in Tableau Cloud or in Tableau Server).

 Tableau Data Management encompasses a set of tools that help your organization’s data stewards and analysts manage data-related content and assets in your Tableau environment.
 Specifically, three additional feature sets are added when you purchase Tableau Data Management: